extremeshok/clamav-unofficial-sigs/README.md

   its associated files and databases from the system

 ## Change Log

-### Version 7.1 ( XX December 2020 : Under Development)
+### Version 7.2 ( XX December 2020 : Under Development)
+ - Added Malware.expert databases (non-free)
+ - Reworked securiteinfo premium databases (non-free)
+ - Added malwarepatrol_db to specifiy the extact database name (default: malwarepatrol.db)
+ - Added detection of tar executable (use gtar on mac and bsd)
+ - Config os.macosx.conf renamed to os.macos.conf
+ - Fix: set ownership of last-version-check.txt
+ - Incremented the config to version 93

+### Version 7.1 ( Not Released)
  - Enforce HTTPS validation by default
  - Updated sanesecurity publickey.gpg url to use SSL
  - Ignore yara files that include modules
  - Enabled yararulesproject rules by default
  - os.gentoo.conf: disable updates and upgrade checks
- - Replace $PWD with readlink -f "$0"
  - Fix: URLhaus log message
  - Fix wrong download URL for MalwarePatrol
- - Added malwarepatrol_db to specifiy the extact database name (default: malwarepatrol.db)
- - Added tar_executable to specify a non-default tar executable
- - Config os.macosx.conf renamed to os.macos.conf
- - Added tar_executable=gtar to os.macos.conf and os.openbsd.conf
- - Fix: set ownership of last-version-check.txt
  - Fix: fallback to host if dig is not used
  - Disable cron MAILTO
+ - BSD read config fix
  - Incremented the config to version 92
- - BSD read config fix
  - Thank you @dandanio @Mrothyr @m0urs @msapiro @orlitzky @SlothOfAnarchy @jkellerer @RobbieTheK

 ### Version 7.0.1 (25 January 2020)